mecid/mecid.github.io/_posts/2022-09-28-mastering-dynamic-island-in-swiftui.md

 }
 ```

 Today we learned how to use the dynamic island feature to display live activities from your app on iPhone 14 Pro.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
+Thanks for reading, and see you next week!